 In this example, we will source a Plotly Dash app direct from a public GitHub repo.

 We have a Dash app in a Python file called plotlyapp.py, along with some files in an assets folder.
 The source code is here.

 It is preferred if your Dash object is called ‘app’ in your script, but if ‘app’ does not exist or is not an object of type dash.Dash, the first suitable dash.Dash object will be located and used.

 Click ‘Dashboards’ in the menu bar.
 Then click ‘New Dashboard’.

 Fill in a name and optionally a description.

 Select the framework required.
 For our example, we need to change this to plotlydash.

-Specify the URL-path to the Python file of our Dash app, relative to the Jupyter server’s home folder.
-In our case, plotlyapp.py was at the top level in our Jupyter tree, so we just enter plotlyapp.py.
+Specify the URL-path to the Python file of our Dash app, relative to the git repo’s root folder.
+In our case, plotlyapp.py was three subfolders deep so we enter:

 Note that your Dashboard will be accessible by any other JupyterHub user.